University of Stirling: History

-On 13 October 1972, during a visit to the new campus by HM The Queen, she was subjected to a rowdy reception by students, widely reported in the media.
+On 13 October 1972, during a visit to the new campus by HM The Queen, she was subjected to a rowdy reception by booing students, widely reported in the media.
 The students were protesting about the lack of social spaces in what was at the time a relatively newly built university.
-The 24 students involved were charged for the disruption, but charges were later dropped.
+On the 14 October 1972 the University Court ordered an immediate investigation into the students’ behaviour.
+Twenty-four students allegedly involved were charged for the disruption.
+Jackie McKie was cleared on 15 December 1972.
+On February 12 1973 students boycotted the ensuing disciplinary trials.
+When Linda Quinn, the President of the Council of Students’ Association, appealed against her conviction in early March 1973, students organised a mass demonstration to mark the event.
+Eventually all charges were dropped.
+Linda Quinn completed her studies at Stirling.
 There were no further Royal visits until 2011, when Prince Edward formally opened the refurbished library.

 A department of Business studies was set up in 1982.
 The Institute of Aquaculture, a research institute specialising in fish farming and genetics, opened the same year.
 In 1983 it sold 300 acres of land to Wang Laboratories.
 The R.G.
 Bomont Building (named after the second University Secretary), which houses the Faculty of Social Science, was completed in 1998.
 The Iris Murdoch building was opened in 2002 to house The Dementia Services Development Centre, and the Colin Bell Building was completed in 2003.